Lessons I learned from an online workshop

 I had assumed that what I’d rehearsed might take a little longer when I went live.
 And I expected to spend some time answering impromptu questions during the first three segments of the workshop.
 But I had reserved what I thought was enough time for the open-ended final discussion so I could still end on schedule.

 As it turned out, I underestimated the slowdown from context switching.
-Answering a couple of questions brought me to the final segment about ten minutes later than I’d planned.
+Answering a couple of questions brought me to the final segment about ten minutes later than I had planned.
 The time for the concluding discussion was shorter than I would have liked.
 We went over a few minutes, and I cut a final “lessons learned” pair share I had planned to include.

 Although I covered everything I’d planned, the workshop felt rushed to me, and I don’t do my best work under the circumstances.